 Whether you come to learn to swim or improve your stroke or breathing, you will never regret it.
 Each gain you make is rewarding.
 It is empowering to reach a skill level where you are a safe and strong and confident swimmer.
 And it’s fun.

-You can join any time, but this time of year is when we get the most instruction on swim technique, breathing, stroke reset and basics.
-It’s not just putting in yards.
+You can join any time, It’s not just putting in yards.
 It’s drills and technique and getting coaching.
 It’s amazing.
 Come join us.
 You will be glad you did.

 Oh yeah, and did I mention that it’s fun?